nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/colour/primary-colours.md

 </body>
 </html>

-Charts displaying data for 2 different years should use NHS Blue (#005EB8) and NHS Light Blue (#41B6E6) to denote this.
+Charts displaying data for 2 different categories should use NHS Blue (#005EB8) and NHS Light Blue (#41B6E6) to denote this.
 For other details, 100%, 80% and 60% tints can be used in descending order, with appropriate contrast for the corresponding numeric labels.

 - NHS Blue: #005EB8 (100%), #5C98D1 (80%), #97BDE1 (60%)
 - NHS Light Blue: #41B6E6 (100%), #66C4EB (80%), #8DD3F0 (60%)